chariotsolutions/phonegap-nfc/README.md

 - Android

-nfc.addNdefFormattableListener
+nfc.addNdefFormatableListener
 ==============================
-Registers an event listener for formattable NDEF tags.
+Registers an event listener for formatable NDEF tags.

-    navigator.nfc.addNdefFormattableListener(callback, [onSuccess], [onFailure]);
+    navigator.nfc.addNdefFormatableListener(callback, [onSuccess], [onFailure]);

 Parameters
 ----------
-- __callback__: The callback that is called when NDEF formattable tag is read.
+- __callback__: The callback that is called when NDEF formatable tag is read.
 - __onSuccess__: (Optional) The callback that is called when the listener is added.
 - __onFailure__: (Optional) The callback that is called if there was an error.

 Description
 -----------

-Function `nfc.addNdefFormattableListener` registers the callback for ndef-formattable events.
+Function `nfc.addNdefFormatableListener` registers the callback for ndef-formatable events.

-A ndef-formattable event occurs when a tag is read that can be NDEF formatted.
+A ndef-formatable event occurs when a tag is read that can be NDEF formatted.
 This is not fired for tags that are already formatted as NDEF.
-The ndef-formattable event will not contain an NdefMessage.
+The ndef-formatable event will not contain an NdefMessage.

 Supported Platforms
 -------------------